sohyunwriter/LangChain-OpenTutorial/docs/13-LangChain-Expression-Language/01-RunnablePassthrough.md

 3. **Set Up `extra` Task**

    - Implement an `extra` task using `RunnablePassthrough.assign()`
-   - This task computes triple the "num" value and stores it with key "mult"
+   - This task computes triple the "num" value and stores it with key `mult`

 4. **Implement `modified` Task**